benbhall/benbhall.github.io/_posts/2021-12-11-docker-on-wsl.md

 ```bash
 sudo service docker start
 ```

-You will need to do this yourself every time you reboot or restart WSL 2!

 When you rerun the `hello-world` test, you should now get a `“Hello from Docker!”`.